-The distillery uses an economically efficient reverse osmosis system to produce high purity water for use as feed water for the boiler and to adjust the alcohol proof prior to barreling and bottling.
-This system is capable of producing roughly 2.5-20 gallons of water per minute or up to 28,800 gallons per day, which can be produced as needed and stored onsite.
+The distillery uses an economically efficient reverse osmosis system to produce high-purity water for use as feed water for the boiler and to adjust the alcohol proof prior to barreling and bottling.
+This system is capable of producing from 2.5 to 20 gallons of water per minute or up to 28,800 gallons per day, which can be produced as needed and stored on-site.
 Water is arguably the most important ingredient in the distillation process, and this machine aids in producing the highest quality of whiskey without impacting the flavor profile, ensuring flavor consistency over time.